zzcasper/Joash-Coin-Sources/contrib/testgen/README.md

 ### TestGen ###

-Utilities to generate test vectors for the data-driven JNitaCoin tests.
+Utilities to generate test vectors for the data-driven JoashCoin tests.

 Usage: